javonharper/Rhythm/README.md

-Tempo
+Rhythm
 =====
-Tempo is a metronome for Android.
+Rhythm is a metronome for Android.